keyvan-amiri/PGTNet/README.md

 # PGTNet: A Process Graph Transformer Network for Remaining Time Prediction of Business Process Instances
 This is the supplementary githob repository of the paper: "PGTNet: A Process Graph Transformer Network for Remaining Time Prediction of Business Process Instances".

 Our approach consists of a data transformation from an event log to a graph dataset, and training a neural network based on the [GraphGPS: General Powerful Scalable Graph Transformers](https://github.com/rampasek/GraphGPS) recipe (It is called the  **GPS repository** in the remaining of this README file).
-In order to start your experiments with PGTNet, the first thing to do is to clone both **GPS repository** and **PGTNet repository**.

 **<a name="part1">1.
 Set up a Python environement to work with GPS Graph Transformers:</a>**